AISViz/AISdb/README.md

 - Efficient data management on SQLite and PostgreSQL/TimescaleDB, scaling from local files to server deployments
 - A Python API usable across programming skill levels, with Rust handling decoding and other critical processing paths
-- Data enrichment that joins AIS records with environmental and bathymetric datasets for marine context
+- Data enrichment that joins AIS records with environmental, bathymetric, and weather datasets for marine context
-- Analytical tools for complex queries, track processing, and statistical analysis directly against the database
+- Analytical tools for complex queries, track processing, network graph generation, H3 spatial discretization, and statistical analysis directly against the database
 - Dynamic visualization and export options in multiple formats for further analysis or reporting
 - Modular design with optimized database schemas built for performance and scalability